 Persons who have not graduated from high school and desire admission are advised to complete graduation requirements through equivalency examination or other means in the district of their residence.
 The High School Equivalency Certificate, also known as the General Education Development diploma (GED), will be accepted in lieu of a high school diploma.
 To be considered for admission, the student must submit an official copy of the GED scores sent directly from the testing center to the Office of Admission at Concordia.
-The nonrefundable application fee should accompany a submitted paper application for admission.
 Applying online (www.cuaa.edu) is free.
 A personal statement of 300-500 words or more is optional and may address the student's goals, achievements, strengths, and weaknesses, and reasons why a student is considering Concordia University.